melROLL/SpaghettiCode_alla_CarBanana/README.md

 * You can now connect to your OctoPrint instance (http://ipaddress:5000, http://hostname.local:5000, or if you used haproxy, no need to include port 5000)
 * OctoPrint will always be started at boot.
 * You can add a USB webcam by choosing the selection in the menu.
 Your camera service will be setup in /etc/systemd/system/cam_octoprint.service, and will be started upon boot
-* NOTE: RPi cameras are not supported through this method, but can be installed manually.

 ## Kiosk installer for banana pi
 Small installer script to setup a minimal kiosk with Chromium for banana pi.
 This installer isbased on : (http://willhaley.com/blog/debian-fullscreen-gui-kiosk/).